qyralabs/mcp-security-overview/docs/architecture-principles.md

 When uncertainty exists, default to blocking rather than allowing.

-**Examples:**
+**Examples of uncertainty:**
-- Unrecognized tool → Block
+- Unrecognized tool invocation
-- Ambiguous intent → Escalate
+- Ambiguous intent
-- Analysis timeout → Block
+- Analysis timeout
-- Service unavailable → Block
+- Service unavailable

 **Rationale:** In security contexts, false negatives are more costly than false positives.

 ---

-### 3. Explicit Human Approval for Destructive Operations
+### 3. Explicit Human Approval for High-Risk Operations

 Certain operations should never be fully automated, regardless of confidence scores.

-**Examples:**
+**Categories requiring approval:**
 - Data deletion
 - Bulk modifications
 - Privilege changes